-Given that in Experiment 4 we did observe some effect of congruency with a smaller object set even in the absence of an object test, it seems worth to consider the impact of the stimulus pool to the results observed in Experiments 1 and 2.
+Given that, in Experiment 4, we did observe some effect of congruency with a smaller object set even in the absence of an object test, it seems worthy to consider the impact of the stimulus pool on the results observed in Experiments 1 and 2.
 It is possible that the refined selection of 45 highly consensual objects in Experiments 3 and 4 was more favorable for the observation of an elaboration benefit.
-Therefore, we repeated the analysis of the data of Experiments 1 and 2 considering only the subset of 45 objects used in Experiments 3 and 4 (see the Online Supplementary Materials).
-Yet, the same pattern of results remained, namely that congruency had no main effect on recall error.
-Given that in Experiment 4 we also did not observe an effect of congruency on the raw recall error scores, but only on the P^o parameter of the mixture model, these results are not divergent from the one observed in Experiment 4.
+Therefore, we repeated the analysis of the data of Experiments 1 and 2 considering only the subset of 45 objects used in Experiments 3 and 4 (see the online supplemental materials).
+Yet the same pattern of results remained, namely that congruency had no main effect on recall error.
+Given that, in Experiment 4, we also did not observe an effect of congruency on the raw recall error scores, but only on the $P^O$ parameter of the mixture model, these results are not divergent from those observed in Experiment 4.

-Given the constrains on stimulus selection used in Experiment 1 (i.e., exposition to each stimulus only once), reducing the stimulus pool left us with too few responses per condition for analysis with the mixture model (ca. 22 responses per design cell).
-For Experiment 2, this set was slightly larger (ca. 38 responses per design cell), and the number of participants was also larger.
+Given the constrains on stimulus selection used in Experiment 1 (i.e., exposition to each stimulus only once), reducing the stimulus pool left us with too few responses per condition for analysis with the mixture model (approximately 22 responses per design cell).
+For Experiment 2, this set was slightly larger (approximately 38 responses per design cell), and the number of participants was also larger.
 Hence, we submitted this smaller data subset to mixture modeling.
-The results are presented in the Online Supplementary Materials.
+The results are presented in the online supplemental materials.
 Overall, there was some ambiguous evidence (BFs between 2 and 3.5) in Sessions 1 and 2 in the direction of lower memory imprecision for congruent objects.
-Although here we observed some ambiguous evidence for a congruency effect on the σ^0 , whereas in Experiment 4 the congruency effect was in P^0 , these results tend to go in the same direction, namely that congruent items improved the storage of continuous representations.
-Hence these findings suggest that congruency could be helpful even when object is task-irrelevant provided that the object-color association is very high.
-Hence future studies should carefully consider the pool of stimuli used.
-We should note however that these benefits were much smaller (and only visible after modeling) than the ones observed when participants were required to remember both the object and the color (which were also apparent on the analysis of recall error).
+Although here we observed some ambiguous evidence for a congruency effect on the $\sigma^{O}$ , whereas in Experiment 4 the congruency effect was in PO, these results tend to go in the same direction, namely that congruent items improved the storage of continuous representations.
+Hence, these findings suggest that congruency could be helpful even when object is task irrelevant provided that the object-color association is very high.
+Hence, future studies should carefully consider the pool of stimuli used.
+We should note, however, that these benefits were much smaller (and only visible after modeling) than the ones observed when participants were required to remember both the object and the color (which were also apparent in the analysis of recall error).